-Exercises like the lounge use your body weight to strengthen your legs, arms and stomach are extremely effective.
-Exercises using your own body weight such as lunges, squats, push ups and pull ups can be good for cardiovascular training if you do several sets at once.
-Learning how to do lunges correctly can help increase your strength and tone your hips, buttocks, quadriceps and hamstrings.
+Exercises using your own body weight such as lunges, squats, push ups and pull ups can be good for cardiovascular training, if you do several sets at once.
+Learning how to do lunges the right way can help your strength and tone your hips, buttocks, quadriceps and hamstrings.

 Make sure you wear athletic shoes.
-Cross-trainers shoes can provide comfort and support while doing a lunge exercises.
+Cross-trainers can give you comfort and support while doing a lunge exercises.

 You do not want to do lunges on an exercise mat.
 These exercises are best done on a hard, even surface in order to get the most out of the exercise.

 It’s always a good idea to set yourself up parallel to a mirror.
 The mirror is a great help to make sure you have proper form and to ensure that you do not get injured.

 - Stand up straight, with your legs hip-width apart.
 Put your hands on your hips.
 You want to flex your abdominal muscles so you get the most out of your lunge, inward and upward.